bihealth/reev/docs/acmg_seqvars_criteria.rst

 Caveats
 -------

-- The wording of "established pathogenic" variant is not clear so we use any reported ClinVar variant and report the ClinVar accessions for further confirmation by the user.
+- The wording of "established pathogenic" variant is not clear so we use the steps from above.
 - Note that this also depends on disease match which the user must confirm manually.

-.. _acmg_seqvars_rules-ps2:
+.. _acmg_seqvars_criteria-ps2:

 PS2 (confirmed *de novo*)
 =========================